|

 Moisture Level: Very Dry, Dry, Normal, Occasionally Moist, but not Flooded Wet

-Aspect: Sunny, occasional shade and not deeply shaded.
+Aspect: Sunny, rare or occasional shade and not deeply or regularly

 Morphology: